Xovee/cs-conf-stats/README.md

 1. ACL: Annual Meeting of the Association for Computational Linguistics.
 1. ACM MM: ACM International Conference on Multimedia.
 1. AISTATS: International Conference on Artificial Intelligence and Statistics.
-1. ASIACRYPT: International Conference on the Theory and Application of Cryptology and Information Security.
+1. Asiacrypt: International Conference on the Theory and Application of Cryptology and Information Security.
 1. ASPLOS: ACM International Conference on Architectural Support for Programming Languages and Operating Systems.
 1. CCS: ACM Conference on Computer and Communications Security.
 1. CHI: ACM Conference on Human Factors in Computing Systems.